-In doing so John J Eddleston not only provides an engaging account of each case, which alone provides an enlightening read, but provides discussion and opportunity for readers to consider the outcomes and their opinion on them.
-In these cases, it is impossible not to question some of the evidence, the theories and the convictions.
-Hindsight is a wonderful thing and as each decade has passed our Criminal Justice System had modernized with new regulations, laws and polices which were not in place or in action at the time of many of these cases.
+In doing so John J Eddleston not only provides an engaging account of each case, which alone provides an enlightening read but provides discussion and opportunity for readers to consider the outcomes and their opinion on them.
+In these cases, it is impossible not to question some of the evidence, the theories, and the convictions.
+Hindsight is a wonderful thing and as each decade has passed our Criminal Justice System had modernized with new regulations, laws and policies which were not in place or in action at the time of many of these cases.

-A pleasing element of this book is the many images included within each chapter.
+A pleasing element of this book is the many images included in each chapter.
 All black and white, they show the scenes of crimes, the victims as they lived before their demise and the alleged perpetrators.
-With the backgrounds, features and clothing on display, they all give a stark reminder of the era most of these crimes and trials took place in.
+With the backgrounds, features, and clothing on display, they all give a stark reminder of the era most of these crimes and trials took place in.